-It’s a Saturday afternoon and I’m volunteering at a buy finast online forum.
+It’s a Saturday afternoon and I’m volunteering at a teen literary conference.
 I’m sitting at the book sales table talking to my new BFF, who’s name I can’t remember.
 The night before, she had asked about my shoes, “Were they comfortable when you got them?”

 In the midst of the very classy mixer, surrounded by very important people of all types, I delivered one of the most emphatic, “No”s of my life.

 “Oh good.
 I just got a pair and…” We both looked to the over-priced ballet flats I wore.

 “Knives on my feet for the first three months.
 They get better.”
 She’d nodded knowingly, and I knew we would forever be linked together with our shared pain in the name of colorful footwear.

 Today we’re both wearing entirely sensible, non-knife shoes because we’re in for a long day at the Independence branch of the Mid-Continent Public Library.
 I’ve spent the morning surrounded by bookish teens and helping moderate panels.
 My poor introvert brain was about to hit overload when I spotted BFF at the sales table nestled at the bottom of a short flight of stairs.